Feeding the Hungry – Thanksgiving Day Food Boxes and Turkey

 As a Vincentian member of Resurrection Conference this annual event is one the most rewarding of the year.
 This effort requires nearly all of our 40 members to work as a team.
 Collecting, distributing and organizing a large group of tasks to all come together so one, sometimes-cold November morning we are able to see happy, relieved and appreciative recipients take home food boxes and gift cards for a turkey, so their families can celebrate the Thanksgiving holiday feast.

 Nov.
-23 & 24, 2015, Vincentians from Resurrection Church in West Linn distributed 230 Thanksgiving food boxes to families that would have otherwise gone without on the very important family day.
+25, 2017, Vincentians from Resurrection Catholic Parish distributed 467 Thanksgiving food boxes to families that would have otherwise gone without on the very important family day.
 Everything necessary for a nice dinner plus additional food was in the box.
-The volunteers also give each family a $20 gift card so they could purchase meat for their dinner.
+The volunteers also give each family a gift card so they could purchase meat for their dinner.

 Feeding the Hungry – Home Delivery of Emergency Food Boxes